ayaan-gundkalli/ayaan-gundkalli/README.md

 - 👋 Hi, I’m @ayaan-gundkalli
 - 👀 I’m interested in helping and being helped :)
-- 🌱 I’m currently learning Bachelor's in Cumputer Application
+- 🌱 I’m currently learning Bachelor's in Computer Application
 - 💞️ I’m looking to collaborate on future Projects
 - 📫 How to reach me gmail:- ayaangundkalli454@gmail.com
 - 😄 Pronouns: he/him